1. What is Living Well?

 12. Do I need to fast before my Health Screening?

 Yes, you must fast 8 hours before your scheduled appointment.
-However, please drink plenty of water as this will help with blood draws.
+However, please remain hydrated with water as this will help with blood draws.

 13. Where is the University Primary Care Clinic (UPCC) located?